Ebola belongs to a virus family called Filoviridae, aka filoviruses, which also includes the Marburg virus (see sidebar).

-But unless you live in central or west Africa, you aren't that likely to come across the filoviruses.
-That's where four of these Ebola types originated.
-There's the Zaire and Sudan strains, which are the most deadly for humans, as well as the Bundibugyo and Tai Forest varieties, which have only been seen a few times.
-The fifth type, Reston, is the only non-African variety, having originated in the Philippines, and as far as we know, it's not deadly to humans.
+But unless you live in central or west Africa (or travel there), you aren't that likely to come across the filoviruses.
+That's where four of these Ebola species originated.
+There are the Zaire and Sudan strains, which are the most deadly for humans, as well as the Bundibugyo and Tai Forest varieties, which have only been seen a few times.
+The fifth type, Reston, is the only non-African variety, having originated in the Philippines, and it's the only one that doesn't cause severe disease in humans [source: CDC].

 Like all families, the filovirus family members look like each other.
-Same eyes, same red hair ... well, not really.
-We're talking about something here that's only about one-sixth as long as a human hair is wide.
 The worm-like shape of a filovirus is often described as "hooked," like a shepherd's crook.
 They all get their genetic material from RNA, instead of DNA the way we do.
 And their genetic information is not terribly complicated.
-While humans have 3 billion base pairs in their DNA, the molecules that make up the RNA of a filovirus only number about 19,000 [source: Smith].
+While humans have 3 billion base pairs in their DNA, the molecules that make up the RNA of a filovirus only number about 19,000 [source: VanMeter and Hubert, ViPR].

 Of course, the biggest likeness among the filoviruses is that they all kill their victims very similarly.